Complete Guide to Company Registration in Russia

 This is required for all legal entities in Russia and is obtained from the Federal Tax Service.

-This is issued by the Federal Tax Service after the company is registered.
+The Federal Tax Service issues this certificate after the company is registered.

 This is required for all legal entities in Russia and is obtained from the Federal Tax Service.